ahmedh7/Angular_ArcGIS_JS_WebMap/README.md

-# AbuDhabiMunicTask
+# Angular-ArcGIS Maps SDK for JavaScript

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

-# ADM Web Map Application

-> **⚠️ IMPORTANT: This is a private repository.
-Do not share, distribute, or make this project public.
-It is for internal development and review purposes only.**

-This project is developed as part of the **ADM Development Tasks – Experience**.
-It is a web-based mapping application built with the **Angular Framework** and the **ArcGIS JavaScript API**, designed to visualize and interact with administrative boundary data.
+This project is a GIS web-based mapping application built with the **Angular Framework** and the **ArcGIS JavaScript API**, designed to visualize and interact with administrative boundary data.

 ## 🗺️ Features